Growing businesses have several options when it comes to filling their marketing need. Learn the pros and cons of each approach.

 The answer to this question, invariably, is a resounding “yes.”
 Thanks to the internet, customers are doing more research now than ever before – which means that much of the sales process takes place before they ever pick up the phone.
 This, too, is an example pervasive across industries – from healthcare to car buying, companies have had to get more strategic about communication information available before direct contact.
 And perhaps more importantly, companies are shifting their resources from hardcore sales (persuasion-based) to a system of education and marketing to the more educated (end empowered) consumer.

-Why looking around the
+Why looking around the corner matters

 The common thread here, of course, is the necessity to have tough conversations about the external or internal forces at play in your business – and how they could potentially impact your company one, five, or ten years into the future.

 “Everybody knows this,” Ken Tomita reflects.
 “But nobody takes action, because you have a successful company and you’re killing it.
 And the default position of any business is to look at short-term interests.
 It takes a gamble and some courage, and often leaving some money on the table.”